ryao/gemini-chat/README.md

 As this is a proof of concept, I have no current plans for revisions, but I can think of a few things that I would do if I pursued them:

 - Make the interface nicer.
-- Get the `API_KEY` from an environment variable, a dot file, or both with one as a fallback.
 - Add support for more LLMs, and dynamic LLM switching.
 - Add support for modifying temperature, topP and topK.
 - Make an extensible JSON format rather than the naive one currently implemented, plus make a conversion tool for old saves.